Twinkle942910/FiniteStateMachine/README.md

   ```
   It has a name, and array of `transitions`.
 Transitions contain an `action` and a `next state`.

-Also there have to be an `initial state`.
+Also there has to be an `initial state`.
 The state from which the machine starts.
 It is described like this:

 ```json
     {